The Joy Luck Club (film): Production

 Wayne Wang, Amy Tan, and Ronald Bass teamed up with the Ixtlan Corporation, including its staff members, Oliver Stone and Janet Yang, who was the company's vice president and had a profound interest in the project.
 Before the project, Stone and Wang disagreed with each other about their own portrayals of Chinese people.
 Wang gave Stone's thriller Year of the Dragon a negative review for portraying Chinese characters as "[mobsters], gangsters, and prostitutes."
 Stone responded by calling Wang's Dim Sum: A Little Bit of Heart "boring" for its lack of action.
 Stone and Wang reconciled their differences, enabling them to work together and finally agreed to produce the film together, along with other producers.

 Carolco Pictures initially agreed to support the project in spring 1990, but the company had fiscal problems, and the filmmakers turned down the contract in fall 1990 due to not receiving the level of creative control that they demanded.
 Therefore, Tan, Wang, and Bass outlined the screenplay themselves "in a narrative format" over three days in January 1991.
 Tan and Bass completed the first draft between August and November 1991.
 When they returned to Ixtlan in March 1992, Jeffrey Katzenberg, chairman of Walt Disney Studios, approved the project as proposed by Stone and Yang, and gave them full creative control.
 In spring 1992, Hollywood Pictures agreed to assist production and distribute the film.

-Despite that she lacked filmmaking experience, "[Amy] Tan found the process not nearly as bad as she had feared.
+Despite her lack of filmmaking experience, "[Amy] Tan found the process not nearly as bad as she had feared.
 She was happy that collaborating meant discussions and that they were followed by time to write on her own."
 Janet Yang said that although several studios were interested, Disney "was the only one to step up to the line".
 The producers were surprised, but Yang felt in retrospect that Joy Luck " fits in with Disney's agenda—taking a chance on low-budget projects not dependent on star power".
 She described Disney as being "less hands-on than usual" through not being familiar with the subject.